 A California federal judge has preliminarily approved a $7.85 million class-action settlement against Sony, potentially putting money back in the pockets of US PlayStation players who bought digital games through the PlayStation Network between April 1, 2019 and December 31, 2023.

-The lawsuit, handled by Saveri Law Firm LLP, accused Sony of eliminating competition and monopolizing the market for digital PlayStation games through its closed-platform storefront.
-The argument, in short, is that locking players into a single digital store allowed Sony to keep prices artificially high with no competitive pressure to bring them down.
+The lawsuit, filed by Saveri Law Firm LLP, accused Sony of eliminating competition and monopolizing the market for digital PlayStation games through its closed-platform storefront.
+The claim is straightforward: Sony locked players into a single digital store, which allegedly allowed the company to keep prices artificially high without competitive pressure.

 How the PSN antitrust case got here

-This wasn't a quick legal skirmish.
-The case centers on Sony's control over its digital marketplace, which plaintiffs argued gave the company unchecked power to set prices on PSN without any real alternative for buyers.
-Sony denied the anti-competition claims throughout the proceedings, but the preliminary settlement approval signals the case has enough legal weight to move toward resolution.
+This case has been building for years.
+The central complaint targets Sony's control over its digital marketplace, which plaintiffs said gave the company unchecked power to set prices on PSN without any real alternative for buyers.
+Sony denied the anti-competition allegations throughout the proceedings, but the preliminary settlement approval indicates the case carries enough legal weight to move toward resolution.

-According to reporting from Kotaku, the settlement covers "all persons in the United States" who purchased specific digital games through PSN during the qualifying window.
+The settlement covers all US residents who purchased specific digital games through PSN during the qualifying window.
 The list of eligible titles is substantial, including Destiny, Destiny 2, Nier: Automata, Resident Evil 4 Remake, The Last of Us, and Until Dawn, among others.

 Who actually qualifies and what you need to do